 To the left and right are two scenes following Christ's Resurrection.
 To the right, Christ appears to Doubting Thomas in the Upper Room (John 20:19-29).
 To the left is the Supper at Emmaus, with the journey on the road to Emmaus in the background (Luke 24:13-35).
+Some think that the face of the figure to the right of the table, may be modelled on the medallion of Byron on the chancel wall.

-Some think the medallion Is this At the bottom is the Descent from the Cross (Mark 15: 40-45), Mary Magdalene is in the centre at the back.
-In the two scenes to the left and right she appears again; on the left, she is one of the women meeting the angels at the empty tomb (Luke 24: 1-10), and on the right, she recognises the risen Christ
+At the bottom is the Descent from the Cross (Mark 15: 40-45), Mary Magdalene is in the centre at the back.
+In the two scenes to the left and right she appears again; on the left, she is one of the women meeting the angels at the empty tomb (Luke 24: 1-10), and on the right, she recognises the risen Christ in the garden (John 20:15-16).
+In both scenes she is identified by the jar of ointment she has with her.